zhengying-liu/autodl/codalab_competition_bundle/AutoDL_starting_kit/README.md

 (`model.py`).

-WARNING: when you run local test in a Docker container, **make sure you distribute enough RAM** for this container.
+WARNING: when you run local test in a Docker container, **make sure you distribute enough RAM** (at least 4GB).
 Otherwise, it's possible that certain task (especially when the dataset is large) will get 'Killed'.
+You can modify memory allocation of Docker in 'Preferences -> Advanced'.

 ## How to prepare a ZIP file for submission
 Zip the contents of AutoDL_sample_code_submission (without the directory structure)